ENORIC/DB_DELAY_PROJECT/README.md

 ## Germany’s Railway Paradox
-- Discssuing about DB Delays's
+- Discusing about DB Delays's
--

 Germany is often celebrated as a land of efficiency and punctuality.
 Yet, one of its greatest challenges lies at the core of its mobility: the national railway system operated by **Deutsche Bahn (DB)**.

 For millions of commuters, DB is both indispensable and frustrating — a love–hate relationship that shapes the rhythm of everyday life.
 While DB connects workers, families, and entire regions, its persistent delays disrupt schedules, productivity, and even the country’s reputation for timeliness.